nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Fetch private dependencies in CI

 If you are building in CI (e.g. GitHub Actions), you need to download private repositories.
-Here is one way to accomplish this.
+Common way to accomplish this is with job like bellow.

 ```yaml
 name: go private modules